 Jana Francke is a bad designer*.
 Antagonistic and antithetical, she explores ways to undercut the mechanisms that inform collective and individual self-perception.

-mail instagram *about
+mail shop instagram *about

 TABLE